mathesar-foundation/mathesar-wiki/design/specs/visual-query-builder.md

 ## Context

-This document specifies the design for a visual query builder named `Data Explorer` within the Mathesar application.
-Through using `Data Explorer`, users will be able to analyze data across one or multiple tables of a schema and save the result of those queries as views.
+This document specifies the design of a visual query builder within the Mathesar application called `Data Explorer`.
+Users will be able to analyze data across one or more schema tables using 'Data Explorer,' and the results of those queries will be saved as views.

-Additionally, users will be able to open existing views in `Data Explorer`, as long as the query commands and functions used to generate it are supported.
+Users will also be able to open existing views in `Data Explorer` if the query commands and functions used to generate them are supported.

 For a more detailed overview of this feature, read [Views Product Spec](https://wiki.mathesar.org/en/product/specs/2022-01-views).